tecmaverick/DeviceFarmReport/README.md

 # DeviceFarmReport

-The script fecthes DeviceFarm test results and generates a JSON file.
+The script fetches DeviceFarm test results for a specific project and creates file in JSON format.

 Pre-requisites:
 1. AWS CLI installed and configured